klicat/riot-stx/README.md

 - Inside riot component you must subscribe to interested state keys in the definition of component.
 Just use  stx:{key1:'defaultValue',key2...} It's all.
 - In riot cycle event : just use this.stx.key1="new val" to update each component that have subscribed to this key (no need to call this.update() )
 - to update key of global state, use state.mykey='something' or use riotStx.setState(objectStateToDeepMerge) Or riotStx.setOneState(key, value)
-- Use riotStx.subscribe('myKey',callback) to subscribe to an update on 'myKey' and call your own callback({key:'myKey',value:'myValue'}
+- Use riotStx.subscribeState('myKey',callback) to subscribe to an update on 'myKey' and call your own callback({key:'myKey',value:'myValue'}
-- Set riotStx.useStxLocalToInitGlobalStx to true if you prefer that the first meet of an stx.key in component declaration auto-set the global state with this default value
+- Call riotStx.optionsState(true)  if you prefer that the first meet of an stx.key in component declaration auto-set the global state with this default value
 - 1.47KB

 ### Usage